edescourtis/eaglesong/README.md

 eaglesong
 =====

 Eaglesong is the PoW (proof of work) hash used in Nervos CKB.
-This library is a simple nif to use it from Erlang and other BEAM languages such as Elixir.
+This library is a simple nif you can use from Erlang and other BEAM languages such as Elixir.

 Adding as a dependency
 -----